Jul 15, 2024 • 7 min read

 5. Tennessee/North Carolina state line

-The Tennessee/North Carolina state line is a marvelous region to visit year round, but it takes on a special charm in the fall, when the mountain forests shed the green for a warmer set of hues.
-Hike through the Pisgah and Cherokee National Forests, get a birds-eye-view of golden valley floors at Roan Mountain, or dig deep into the beauty of southern Appalachia at Great Smoky Mountains National Park
+The Tennessee/North Carolina state line is a marvelous region to visit year round, but it takes on a special charm in the fall, when the ubiquitous mountain forests shed their trademark green for a warmer set of hues.
+Hike through the enchanting Pisgah and Cherokee National Forests, get a birds-eye-view of golden valley floors at Roan Mountain, or dig deep into the beauty of southern Appalachia at Great Smoky Mountains National Park.

 Like its western counterparts, Southern Appalachia’s fall colors are elevation dependent.
 The region’s higher reaches develop colors in early and mid-October, while lower elevations reach their color peaks in late October and early November.